apache/karaf/karaf/demos/web/README.txt

   * build the web app using "mvn package" and deploy the web application to your favorite web container
   * run the web app from the command line using the "mvn package jetty:run" command

-Once the web application is started, you can use the Apache ServiceMix Kernel client to connect to the running server: cd [smx-kernel-install-dir] java -jar lib/servicemix-client.jar
+Once the web application is started, you can use the Apache Felix Karaf client to connect to the running server: cd [karaf-install-dir] java -jar lib/karaf-client.jar